DicksonWachai/alx-higher_level_programming/README.md

-This repository contains Python Scripts for Section Two of ALX Software Engineering course
+# ALX SOFTWARE ENGINEERING
+## SECTION 2 - PYTHON
+** This Repository contains all the projects of the above section **